tokamach/kawaiify/README.md

 ### Adding themes involves altering the script directly, by modifying a case statement
 IKR.
 This isn't urgent for me but would make the script much cleaner and easier to configure.
-It shouldn't be too difficult easier so this is probably what I'll add next.
+It shouldn't be too difficult either so this is probably what I'll add next.

 ## Potential Options